CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 PART Saf-C 907 PREVENTIVE MAINTENANCE AND REPAIRS

-(a) Every highway patrol and enforcement officer or other law enforcement agent certified to conduct truck inspections shall declare a vehicle out-of-service upon discovery of a violation of 49 CFR 392, 393, 396, or 397, which would render further operation of the motor vehicle so imminently hazardous as to be likely to cause an accident or breakdown of the motor vehicle, because of its mechanical condition or loading.
+(a) Every law enforcement agent certified to conduct commercial motor vehicle inspections shall be authorized to declare a vehicle out-of-service upon discovery of a violation of any law or rule that would render further operation of the motor vehicle so imminently hazardous as to be likely to cause an accident or breakdown of the motor vehicle, because of its mechanical condition or loading.

 Source. #2705, eff 5-9-84; ss by #4824, eff 6-1-90; ss by #4980, eff 11-16-90; ss by #6353, eff 10-11-96, EXPIRED: 10-11-04